JayVeezy1/MA_thesis/README.md

 2) Use-Case Selection (Input at the 'export_patients_to_csv()' function):

 The patients can be filtered for their illnesses with the icd9-codes (diagnoses at admission).
+A user can change the selected icd9-codes in the supplement file 'selection_icd9_codes.py'.

+Another helpful file to inspect all available icd9-codes and map codes to their titles is 'icd9_codes_dictionary.csv'.
+This file can also be created with the SQL script 'create_icd9_codes_dictionary.sql'.
+Important: Many procedures have the same code like diagnoses.
+They must be considered separately.

 There are 1.522 unique icustay_ids for the use-case of stroke (about 9.5% of the available data).
 A patient can come to the ICU multiple times, within one hospital stay (one admission).
 Thus, the relevant key shall be the icu-stay, to not use duplicate patients.